atararazin/Assembly-String-Manipulation/README.md

 produce the object files and an executable file called a.out.
 To run it go to step 2.

 2. Type into the terminal "./a.out".
 And the program is running!

+## How To Use This Program
+First, we get the two pstrings.
+Then we have 5 options of string manipulations:
+### Option 50
+Prints the two pstrings and their legnths.

+### Option 51
+Replaces a char in each pstring with a given char.
+After inputting both